meteor-vue/vue-meteor/README.md

 ### Development project

-Clone this repository and type in the project directory:
+Clone this repository and [the demo project](https://github.com/Akryum/vue-meteor-demo) and type in the demo project directory:

+    ln -s ../vue-meteor/packages packages
     meteor npm install
     meteor